 - Anything Made With Feathers

-- Anything That Is Likely To Shed Parts - Including but not limited to sequins, beads, faux coins, trinkets, threads, rhinestones, etc...
+- Anything That Is Likely To Shed Parts - Including but not limited to glitter, sequins, beads, faux coins, trinkets, threads, rhinestones, etc...

 It's a short list and as long as it doesn't cause Moop, pretty much anything goes as far as dress or undress at Burning Man.
+If in doubt perform the moop test - slam it into something a few dozen times and if nothing comes off it is not likely to leave any moop.

 There is one area where some real thought needs to be given - warm clothes.
 Preferably warm clothes that match your playa persona and look good.
-Although it is a desert and daytime temperatures commonly go over 100 degrees F. - night time temperatures commonly get below 40 degrees F. This feels even colder after being so hot all day.
+Although it is a desert and daytime temperatures commonly go over 100 degrees F. - night time temperatures commonly get well below 40 degrees F. This feels even colder after being so hot all day.

 Being from New York 40 degrees is barely sweatshirt weather for me, but if you are from a warm climate it may hit you particularly bad.
 Hence the strong suggestion to bring some warm clothes.
 Those on certain meds such as blood thinners may also react poorly to the cold.